array(1) {

 12. Special Events

-Throughout the school year, Scholé Academy and St. Raphael School will offer a variety of community events, such as Open House, Classroom Experience, and Coffee with the Principal and Instructors.
+Throughout the school year, Scholé Academy and St. Raphael School will offer a variety of online community events.
 Some of these events are open to the public, and some of them are intended for our communities only.
 For these community events, parents’ and students’ attendance is welcome but not required.
 Parents should also feel free to spread the word when we offer events to the general public.

 One additional special event will be a surprise “Snow Day.”
 There are many benefits to homeschooling and online education.
 One thing many students miss by taking courses online is the absence of the unexpected Snow Day (let’s be honest: instructors love them too!).
-Scholé Academy instructors will plan to provide one surprise Snow Day during the winter months.
-Each instructor will select a day to declare a Snow Day for each of his classes.
+Scholé Academy instructors may announce one surprise Snow Day during the winter months.
+Each instructor may select a day to declare a Snow Day for each of his classes.
 Parents will be provided with more details as the day approaches.
 Shhh…it’s a secret!

 13. Student Communications and Conduct